duckytran2k6/CLI_QuackyENC/INSTRUCTION.md

 ## ✅ **PREREQUISITES:**
 - Make sure to have Java JDK downloaded.
-(Run -info/--information for the download link)
+(See the JDK SETUP instruction file for more information)
 - The directory to the tool's extracted zip folder. (i.e ../Download/BetaRelease/BetaRelease) which can be obtained from the file explorer at the top section.